 Eric joined Watsi on September 19th, 2016.
 Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,500 miles to support Mary, a 52-year-old community health volunteer from Kenya, to fund a hysterectomy so that she can live pain-free.
+Eric's most recent donation traveled 8,600 miles to support Poe, a hardworking 43-year-old father from Thailand, to fund mitral valve replacement for his heart.

 Mary is a jovial 52-year-old community health volunteer.
 Sadly, her husband has passed away and she cares for their five children on her own.
 Mary is one of the Community Health Volunteers at a local care center, which allows her to make a small living and meet her family's needs.
 For two years, Mary has been experiencing lower abdominal pain, a feeling of fullness and an enlargement of her abdomen.
 In September, the pain became more severe and she visited a local hospital for examination.
 She has been diagnosed with multiple fibroids and needs to undergo a hysterectomy, or a procedure in which surgeons will remove her uterus.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Mary to receive treatment.
 On October 8th, she will undergo gynecological surgery at AMH's care center.
 Once recovered, Mary will be able to resume her daily activities free of pain.
 Now, she needs help raising $755 to fund her procedure and care.
 Mary shared, "I have no one to turn to for help.
 I would appreciate any support for this operation so that I can overcome this problem and get back to my work and also continue to care for my children."